GarrettLMurphy/evercurious/index.md

 Things i want to remember not to forget.
 Or at least link back to.

-Whenever I commit to this page, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in these Markdown files.
+Whenever I commit to these pages, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages and site as a whole, from the content in these Markdown files.

 ### Markdown